Fujifilm X-T20 versus Panasonic FZ2500

 - More heavily discounted: Has been on the market for longer (launched in September 2016).

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the X-T20 and the FZ2500 in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
 This is why hands-on reviews by experts are important.
-The adjacent table relays the overall verdicts of several of the most popular camera review sites.
-The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The adjacent table relays the overall verdicts of several of the most popular camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).
+The detailed reviews can be accessed by clicking on the site logo in the table header.

 The above review scores should be interpreted with care, though.
 The ratings are only valid when refering to cameras in the same category and of the same age.
 Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
 It should also be noted that some of the review sites have over time altered the way they render their verdicts.